allenporter/functionary-server/README.md

 # functionary-server

-Docker container for the functionary LLM model TGI server
+Docker container for the functionary LLM model server